 In addition to including games when creating a playlist, you can also include assessments.
 An assessment consists of questions the students must answer as part of a playlist.

 Assessment questions are selected randomly from a question bank set up for the particular standard.
 For users with paid accounts, you can also populate assessments with questions you choose from the question bank.

 To add a randomly-populated assessment, click QUICK ASSESSMENT at the bottom of the page.
 NOTE - the questions are chosen randomly from the question bank tied to the standard you are creating the playlist in.

 The assessment is given a default number of questions.
 To change the number of questions, use the arrows to increase or decrease.

 Click ADD TO PLAYLIST to add this quick assessment into your playlist.
 You can drag the assessment into any spot in your playlist that you would like.

-If you have a paid account, you can also use the CUSTOM ASSESSMENT option.
+If you have a premium account, you can also use the CUSTOM ASSESSMENT option.